Champaign Central High School

 Champaign Central High School is a high school located in Champaign, Illinois.
-It has 1,673 students in grades 9-12.
-The principal is Dr. Montia Gardner.
-It is part of the Champaign Unit 4 School District school system.
+As of the 2024-25 school year, it has 1,666 students in grades 9-12.
+Dr. Angela Ward, longtime Champaign Unit 4 School District teacher and administrator, was named Interim Principal for Central High School in July 2026.
+It is part of the Champaign Unit 4 School District.
 Its sports teams are the Champaign Maroons.

 History

 Champaign High School, now Champaign Central High School, began serving the public in 1870.
 The present school site, 610 W. University Avenue, was donated by J.P.
 White to the public schools of Champaign in 1868 and has housed Central High School since 1956.
-During the 1963–64 school year, due to over-crowding approximately 300 students were assigned on a half-day basis to Jefferson Middle School.
+During the 1963–64 school year, approximately 300 students were assigned on a half-day basis to Jefferson Middle School due to over-crowding.
 These students attended three academic classes at Jefferson plus three classes at the senior high school.
 During the 1965–66 school year, approximately 550 sophomores attended classes in the first phase of the Senior High School Annex.
 They attended classes on the same schedule as those at Champaign High School.
 The 1966–67 school year found an equal distribution of sophomore and junior students at both Champaign Senior High School and the Annex.
-So in 1968–69, the Champaign Board of Education officially established two district high schools, Central and Centennial.
+As a result, in 1968–69, the Champaign Board of Education officially established two district high schools, Central and Centennial.
 On April 1, 1997, the taxpayers of Champaign approved a bond issue that included an addition and extensive remodeling to Central High School.
-The main features of the new addition and remodeling were a large modern media center, a child development/day care center, foods laboratory, an expanded student services area, and three large state of the art biological science laboratories.
+The main features of the new addition and remodeling were a large modern media center, a child development/day care center, foods laboratory, an expanded student services area, and three large state of the art a biological science laboratories.
 An open house and dedication of the new facilities was held on September 13, 1998.
 Central's mascot is a maroon bear, Max Maroon, and the school colors are maroon and white.